On my path to becoming CEO of The Nature Trust of British Columbia

 The federal government and Canada’s Nature Fund has created opportunities to leverage donations from our supporters through matching funds.
 At the same time we’ve developed a new partnership with the U.S. government to work together to protect habitat for migratory birds.

 Last year our Prime Minister established a 10 year horizon for nature-based solutions to climate change.
-It’s a once in a career opportunity with a federal partnership and we plan to work to match every dollar to deliver nature-based solutions.
+It’s a once in a career opportunity with this federal partnership and we will match every dollar to deliver nature-based solutions.

 Right now we’re trying to fund three new acquisitions in the Okanagan with one to one matching dollars.
 The government has stepped up in a big way so we need to show them we can deliver, that’s why the support of our donors is so important.